xhyrom/discord-datamining/data/articles/normal/articles/4405280446359/content.md

 <p><span class="wysiwyg-color-blue80 wysiwyg-font-size-large"><strong>Q: Who can redeem this Nitro trial to their Discord account?</strong></span></p>
 <p><span style="font-weight: 400;"><strong>A: </strong><span id="docs-internal-guid-2d3432d0-7fff-c03d-1ff7-4a6a1c20fe19">Only users who haven’t had a Nitro subscription on their Discord accounts in the past 12 months are able to redeem this Nitro trial.</span></span></p>
 <p><strong><span class="wysiwyg-color-blue80 wysiwyg-font-size-large">Q: What if I'm a current or previous Nitro Classic subscriber or a Server Boost subscriber?
 Can I also take part in this promotion? </span></strong></p>
+<p id="docs-internal-guid-998aa068-7fff-9ee4-5550-f77fa89003d3"><strong>A: </strong>If you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
-<p><strong>A: </strong><span id="docs-internal-guid-04c823f4-7fff-1204-89e5-7c4c44426fcb">Yes, if you currently have or previously had a Nitro Basic, Nitro Classic, or Server Boosting subscription, you will be eligible to claim this YouTube promotion and your current subscription will be replaced with the 3 month Nitro subscription.</span></p>
+<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 3 months Nitro subscription.</p>
 <h3>
     <span class="wysiwyg-color-red110"><strong>HOWEVER, please note: <br></strong></span><span class="wysiwyg-color-red110" style="font-weight: 400;">- By choosing to activate this 3 month trial, you will lose any features associated with your current subscriptions, and **<strong>you will not receive a refund for any remaining value on your current subscription</strong>**. </span>
 </h3>
-<p><span style="font-weight: 400;">At the end of the promotion period, you'll be converted to a paying Nitro subscription at the price of 9.99 per month unless you cancel your subscription.</span></p>
+<p><span style="font-weight: 400;"><span id="docs-internal-guid-49d28d5d-7fff-bf3d-719c-d2c3869b3575">At the end of the promotion period, you'll be converted to a paying Nitro subscription per month unless you cancel your subscription.</span></span></p>
 <h2 id="h_01FBJJ5MXD8WM3EKKKEGBQHHGE">Payment Info and Subscription Questions</h2>
 <p><strong><span class="wysiwyg-color-blue80 wysiwyg-font-size-large">Q: Why do I need to submit my payment info to redeem Nitro?</span></strong></p>
 <p><strong>A:</strong> Because Nitro is a subscription plan, at the end of your free 3 month trial, we will start your first billing cycle so you can continue to enjoy Nitro on Discord.</p>